SysKitTeam/docs-spdockit/explore-reports-and-create-documentation/audit-reports/audit-reports-screen.md

 ---
-title: Audit Reports Screen
-description: >-
-  This article describes how to use SPDocKit Audit Reports section to easily search through the SharePoint audit logs.
+description: This article describes how to use SPDocKit Audit Reports section to easily search through the SharePoint audit logs.
-author: Tomislav Sirovec
-date: 27/9/2018
 ---

 # Audit Reports Screen